About the Conference

 It is time to think anew, and self-critically, about our assumptions regarding experts and expertise.
 In this two-day conference our focus is on policymaking which is controversial, contested and complex; which is sociotechnical and not simply technical or purely scientific.
 In particular, we will explore three themes and how they manifest in practical policymaking.

-Knowledge & Society
+Knowledge and Society

 What constitutes scientific and social scientific expertise?
 How is it produced and reproduced?
 And what knowledge/s and technologies of expertise are deployed?
 When and why do experts get it wrong?